docarray/docarray/docs/advanced/document-store/elasticsearch.md

 ### Search with `text`

 Text search can be easily leveraged in a `DocumentArray` with `storage='elasticsearch'`.
-To do this text needs to be indexed using the boolean flag `'index_text'` which it set when the `DocumentArray` is created with `config={'index_text': True, ...}`.
+To do this text needs to be indexed using the boolean flag `'index_text'` which is set when the `DocumentArray` is created with `config={'index_text': True, ...}`.
 The following example builds a `DocumentArray` with several documents with text and searches for those that have `pizza` in their text description.

 ```python